ajaykakumanu/ajay-devops-journey/Reliability_Patterns_Applied_ in_CICD.md

 By embedding these patterns into CI/CD pipelines, companies ensure that their microservices systems are reliable, resilient, and highly available, supporting continuous delivery of high-quality software.

-## Bulkhead Pattern in CI/CD Pipelines
+## Example: Bulkhead Pattern in CI/CD Pipelines

 **Introduction**